QCDHUB/jam3dlib/readme.md

 - Download and install anaconda3 (python 3.7) into your system from https://www.anaconda.com/distribution/

-- Create and activate python2 enviroment
+- Create and activate a python 2.7 enviroment

   ```conda create -n python2 python=2.7 anaconda```